Corcoran Gallery of Art: Mapplethorpe controversy

 in protest.
 By the end of 1989 Orr-Cahall had resigned as museum director.

+In 2019, the Corcoran School of Arts & Design staged the exhibition 6.13.89, exploring the cancellation of the exhibition.
+The show was held in the historic Flagg building's atrium and displayed archival documents related to the planning, controversy, and after-effects of cancelling The Perfect Moment.
+It was curated by GW graduate students Maddy Henkin and Artie Foster with Sanjit Sethi, then Director of the Corcoran School of the Arts & Design at the George Washington University.

 Final years

 By 2018, artwork accessioned by the National Gallery of Art from the Corcoran collection had been incorporated into displays at the gallery; these four paintings are among those currently visible in the rooms dedicated to American art.

 In its final years, the museum and its affiliated Corcoran College of Art and Design together had a staff of about 140 and an operating budget of about $24 million.
 Revenue came from grants and contributions, admissions fees, tuition, membership dues, gift shop and restaurant sales, and an endowment worth around $30 million.
 In February 2001, two AOL executives (Robert W. Pittman and Barry Schuler) and their wives donated $30 million to the museum, its largest single donation since its founding.

 In 2014, following years of negligence and financial mismanagement, a lawsuit was brought by the law firm Gibson Dunn on behalf of the group Save the Corcoran against the trustees.
 After two weeks of hearings, Judge Okum ordered the Corcoran, the city's oldest independent museum, dissolved.
 The trustees gave the Corcoran College of Art and Design the $200 million Beaux Arts building, and gave $50 million to George Washington University to renovate the facility and operate the school programs.
 The 17,000-piece art collection, worth $2 billion, was donated to the National Gallery of Art.
 At the beginning of 2018, the director of the Corcoran School of the Arts and Design officially disclosed plans for the National Gallery of Art to bring art back to the second floor of the Flagg building.